pieeg-club/EEGwithRaspberryPI/README.md

 #### Video - Control Robot Toy by Blinking
 [![Software demonstrations](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/Supplementary%20files/fig.18.jpg)](https://youtu.be/wNgCEKIXGUY)

-#### For Beginners
-During the measurement, in addition to artifacts caused by muscle activity, be concerned about the increased resistance between the body and the floor.
-For example, in the picture below, the moment when the feet touch the floor with and without an insulated shoe.
-Without insulated shoes - increased noise is noticeable.

 #### Citation
 I. Rakhmatuiln, M. Zhanikeev, and A. Parfenov, "Raspberry Pi Shield - for measure EEG (PIEEG)," 2021 5th International Conference on Electrical, Electronics, Communication, Computer Technologies and Optimization Techniques (ICEECCOT), 2021, pp. 410-413, DOI: 10.1109/ICEECCOT52851.2021.9707969  [link](https://ieeexplore.ieee.org/document/9707969)